You need to assess, or seek an assessment of, a person's capacity when:

 in Section 3 - Capacity assessment principles on page 27.

 In most cases people are willing to cooperate.
 When a person remains unwilling to participate and there are serious consequences, you may have to take further steps.
-For example, if you think you may need to start using a power of attorney or enduring guardianship but the person won't assist you in an assessment then you may need to make an application to the Guardianship Tribunal
+For example, if you think you may need to start using a power of attorney or enduring guardianship but the person won't assist you in an assessment then you may need to make an application to the Guardianship Division of the NSW Civil and Administrative Tribunal

 When making a reasonable adjustment, remember the following: